gitsparky/air-trajectory/README.md

 - Targeting mode: given a desired target location (in X and Y), determine one (or more) launch velocity and angle settings to hit the target.
 This tab does not work, the equations seem wrong but I haven't debugged it.

+## Copilot

+v1: Simplified the app, especially removing the last tab from the Gemini attempt, and removed the plot (for now)